SX-Code/macos_menu/README.md

 # macos_menu

-A drop-in replacement for `PlatformMenuBar` that retains the menu search functionality.
+A drop-in replacement for `PlatformMenuBar` that retains the menu window and help functionality.

 # Usage